What is Pyrolysis?

 - When some organic feedstock is subjected to pyrolysis, the following processes are known to take place.

-- When the temperature of the environment is below 100 degrees celsius, certain volatile compounds in the feedstock mixture (such as water) undergo evaporation.
+- When the temperature of the environment is below 100 degrees Celsius, certain volatile compounds in the feedstock mixture (such as water) undergo evaporation.
 Furthermore, the components of the feedstock that are sensitive to heat (such as proteins and vitamin C or ascorbic acid) undergo partial changes in their chemical compositions.
 It is not uncommon for these proteins and vitamins to begin going through the decomposition process at this stage.

-- When the temperature of the environment crosses the 100 degrees celsius mark, all remaining traces of water that was absorbed by the feedstock are removed.
+- When the temperature of the environment crosses the 100 degrees Celsius mark, all remaining traces of water that was absorbed by the feedstock are removed.
 However, the water that is trapped inside hydrated crystals may still require higher temperatures to break free and evaporate.
 A lot of energy is absorbed by the feedstock at this point in order to convert all the liquid water into water vapour.
 At this temperature point, the sugars, fats, and waxes that are present in the organic feedstock may undergo melting and separate from the feedstock.

-- Once the combustion of all the carbonaceous residues are finally completed, the product left behind is a powdery substance which is usually referred to as ash.
-This ash is known to be made up of inorganic materials that are oxidized.
+- Once the combustion of all the carbonaceous residues is finally completed, the product left behind is a powdery substance which is usually referred to as ash.
+This ash is known to be made up of inorganic materials that are oxidised.
 These inorganic substances have very high melting points, which is the reason why they retain their solid nature despite the extreme temperatures that they had to endure during the pyrolysis process.
 It is important to note that in the scenario where certain metals were present in the initial organic feedstock subjected to pyrolysis, then the metals are usually concentrated in the ash in the form of metal oxides or metal carbonates.

 Examples of Pyrolysis